 Set the permissions on the shared directory to deny write and delete for one of your non-administrative users.
 Establish auditing of any failed attempts to delete files from the shared directory.
 Log on as the restricted user and attempt to delete a file from the shared directory.
 Confirm corresponding auditing entries in the Event Viewer security log.

 Set up an access-list on your router that will block all inbound traffic from a Linux machine in another pod and block telnet traffic from anywhere.
-Remember that access-lists have an implicit deny at the end so you must explicitly permit all other traffic at the end of the list.
-If the access-list is functioning, the Linux machine in the neighboring pod will not be able to ping into your pod, the XP or 2003 machine will be able to ping but not telnet.
+Remember that access-lists have an implicit deny at the end so you must e10licitly permit all other traffic at the end of the list.
+If the access-list is functioning, the Linux machine in the neighboring pod will not be able to ping into your pod, the 10 or 2012 machine will be able to ping but not telnet.

 Work with another pod to share a single DHCP server.
 You will need to configure a second scope on the first pod’s DHCP server.
 You will also need the “ip helper address” command on the second pod’s router to forward DHCP requests to the first pod.